 Growing Sunflower Sprouts Indoors

 Tis the season for micro greens and sprouts.
-The weather outside is frightful freakin’ cold – the coldest on record in 25 years.
+The weather outside is frightful freakin’ cold.
 Too cold to sprout seeds outdoors, even under cover, so I’ve brought the operation indoors.

 Indoor Gardening Project: Sunflower Micro Greens